 The manual adjustment of an automatic adjuster to bring a brake pushrod stroke within legal limits is generally masking a mechanical problem and is not fixing it.
 Further, routine adjustment of most automatic adjusters will likely result in premature wear of the adjuster itself.
-It is recommended that when brakes equipped with automatic adjusters are found to be out of adjustment, the driver take the vehicle to a repair facility as soon as possible to have the problem corrected.
+It is recommended that when brakes equipped with automatic adjusters are found to be out of adjustment, have the problem corrected.